C String Extraction: Standard, Custom & Multibyte Guide

 Conclusion

-Custom functionDoes not modify the original stringCode becomes longer
+Custom functionDo not change the original stringThe code becomes longer

-7. Example: How to Extract Text Before and After a Specific Character
+7. Application Example: How to Extract the Characters Before and After a Specific Character

-• If you don’t want to modify the original, use a custom function
+• If you don’t want to change the original, use a custom function

-7.1 Using strchr to Get the Text Before a Specific Character
+7.1 strchr Using strchr to Retrieve the String Before a Specific Character

-When processing strings, the operation of extracting the text before and after a specific character or keyword is often required.
+In string processing, extracting the characters before and after specific characters or keywords operations are often required.
 For example, the following cases can be considered.

-• Retrieve only the domain part from a URL
+• Get only the domain part from URL

-• Get the text before and after a specific tag or symbol
+• Retrieve the string before and after specific tags or symbols

-In C, you can achieve this using strchr and strstr.
-Also, when more flexible processing is needed, creating custom functions is effective.
+In the C language, by using strchr and strstr, you can achieve such processing.
+Additionally, when more flexible handling is required, creating custom functions is also effective.

 Basic Syntax

-Using strchr, you can locate the position of a specific character (the first occurrence).
+strchr Using strchr, you can identify the position of a specific character (the first one found).

 char *strchr(const char *str, int c);